The Linda Street Gallery at Dovercourt

 Sigrid is a former diplomat who started painting last year.
 She has no training so the results are always a bit of a surprise.
 So far she is enjoying doing slightly quirky landscapes (she visited Labrador & Greenland this year), as well as character portraits.
 Prices reflect the cost of materials plus minimum wage for the hours invested.
 Buy now before minimum wage goes up!
 She will consider commissions. firstname.lastname@example.org

-March features the work of Gordon Coulthart, an artist whose paintings ranges from cartoon characters to evocative landscapes.
+March features the work of Gordon Coulthart, an artist whose paintings range from cartoon characters to evocative landscapes.
 Gordon is originally from Morewood, Ontario.
-Prices are posted on the wall; or visit gcoulthart.com for details and contact info for Gord.
+Prices are posted on the wall, or visit gcoulthart.com for details and contact info for Gord.

 Gordon started as a commercial illustrator and went on to work in cartoon animation.
 He specialized as a background painter, in watercolours and acrylics.
 He also co-created the syndicated cartoon,’ Farcus’.
 He went on to co-own and was the creative drive behind Fun Bag Animation Studios.
 Gordon designed and created Family Channel’s Gemini award-winning series, ‘King’.
 Gordon’s paintings have been featured in a number of one-man shows in Ottawa.
 His personal passion has always been painting and cartoons.